haskell-webdriver/haskell-webdriver/README.md

 # About
 hs-webdriver is a Selenium WebDriver client for the Haskell programming language.
 You can use it to automate browser sessions for testing, system administration, etc.

+For more information about Selenium itself, see http://seleniumhq.org/

 # Installation
 hs-webdriver uses the cabal build system to configure, build, install, and generate documentation on multiple platforms.